 “If you have any sense of who my family is, you will know that at best they found it a curious decision — and with some of them, I had to defend this decision like one would a thesis,” Harris said onstage.
 “But what I said is, ‘Look, do we always and only have to be on the outside, trying to change it from the outside, banging down the door on bended knee?
 Can’t we always also be thinking about how we can be on the inside, where the decisions are being made?’”

-In other words, to understand where Kamala Harris is coming from — to understand the choice that has defined her career and will continue to complicate her presidential campaign — you have to understand what she learned, as a young woman, about the power and limitations of being on “the outside, banging down the door on bended knee.”
+In other words, to understand where Kamala Harris is coming from — to understand the choice that has both defined and complicated her career, and that has now propelled her to the brink of the vice presidency — you have to understand what she learned, as a young woman of color, about the power and limitations of being on “the outside, banging down the door on bended knee.”